The Christmas Revels: All Shall Be Well Again

 New Hampshire PBS

-New Hampshire PBS broadcast the film five times in December 2020, including a showing on Christmas Day, supporting our goal to make the film broadly available to the public for free.
+New Hampshire PBS will broadcast the film several times in December 2021, as they did in 2020, supporting our goal for the film to become a seasonal tradition broadly available to the public.
 Many thanks to NH PBS!

 Behind The Scenes

 This production was led by Nils Fredland, Revels North artistic director since 2015, and Josiah Proietti, longtime Christmas Revels performer and stage director since 2015.

 The film production was managed by SALT Project, a small three-time Emmy-award winning non-profit film production company based in Keene, NH dedicated to the craft of visual storytelling.
 Since 2008, SALT Project has specialized in short films and animation that “help the world catch a glimpse of who you are and what you do.”
 Examples of SALT’s nuanced animation, which is at the core of our Christmas Revels film, can be viewed here:

 (* indicates film won an Emmy Award):

 *Strange Fruit (2015) (recommended for teens and adults)

 You can learn more about SALT Project by visiting their website: